Fresh-faced Germans made to sweat in 3-2 win over Australia

 SOCHI, Russia: Fresh-faced Germany were made to work harder than expected in their 3-2 victory over Australia in their Confederations Cup Group B debut on Monday with the world champions' young squad still adjusting to tournament life.

-With half a dozen key players rested this summer ahead of next year's World Cup title defence in Russia, Germany coach Joachim Loew brought a young team to Russia eager to prove itself ahead of next year's World Cup.
+With half a dozen key players rested this summer ahead of next year's World Cup title defence in Russia, Germany coach Joachim Loew brought a young team to Russia.
+The players who made the journey are eager to prove themselves ahead of next year's World Cup.

 Loew's men would have had a far easier afternoon on the Black Sea were it not for their wasted scoring chances.